sailscastshq/docs.sailscasts.com/docs/git-vibe/ai-workflows.md

 git vibe check 11
 ```

-That keeps Codex Desktop and VS Code feeling anchored even when the shell or editor does not visibly switch the way you expect.
+That keeps Codex Desktop and VS Code aligned with the worktree even when the shell or editor does not visibly switch in the way you expect.

 ## Safe parallelism

-The biggest win is psychological as much as technical: when each vibe is isolated, it feels safe to ask an AI agent to try something bold.
+The main benefit is operational as much as technical: isolated worktrees make it practical to run multiple AI-assisted tasks in parallel.

-You are no longer thinking:

-> I hope this experiment does not contaminate my current branch.

-You are thinking:

-> Open a new vibe and try it there.
+Instead of wondering whether an experiment will interfere with your current branch, you can open a separate vibe and keep the work contained.

 That is what makes Git Vibe useful for solo developers and teams using AI.
-It turns multi-agent work from a scary Git problem into a normal project habit.
+It turns parallel AI work into a manageable Git workflow.